Marshall Bennett (merchant): Life

 Bennett has been described as the head of the wood-cutting oligarchy in Belize City.
-The Belize entrepôt became de facto the colony British Honduras with the treaty that ended the Anglo-Spanish War (1779–1783), and gained further territory from Spain as a result of the Convention of London (1786); That convention also led to the British Black River settlement to the east being closed down.
+The Belize entrepôt became de facto the colony British Honduras with the treaty that ended the Anglo-Spanish War (1779–1783), and gained further territory from Spain as a result of the Convention of London (1786); that convention also led to the British Black River settlement to the east being closed down.

 Belize was important in the commerce of the whole Bay of Honduras.
-In 1802 Bennett acted as convener for a succession debate in the Kingdom of Mosquitia after the 1801 death of George II Frederic, when at Cabo Gracias a Dios George Frederic Augustus II was declared heir apparent.
+In 1802 Bennett acted as convener for a succession debate in the Kingdom of Mosquitia after the 1801 death of George II Frederic.
+At Cabo Gracias a Dios, George Frederic Augustus II was declared heir apparent.

 The predominance established by Bennett was challenged in 1807 by the colonial administrator Alexander Mark Kerr Hamilton, but the attempt foundered in the face of Bennett's local support.
 A magistrate from 1813 to 1829, Bennett became chief magistrate of Belize, and the leading merchant.
 The progress of the Spanish American wars of independence led to practical autonomy for Belize by the early 1820s.
 Bennett and the merchant John Waldron Wright, as oligarchical leaders, imposed protectionist duties on wood that was not "local" brought to Belize in 1818.

 Bennett was considered to have contributed to the failure of the Sico River settlement "Poyais" of Gregor MacGregor.
 The scheme echoed the earlier Black River settlement.
 It was based on a land grant to MacGregor by the Miskito king George Frederic, but the settlers found none of the infrastructure they had expected.
 In April 1823, Edward Codd, incoming Superintendent of British Honduras, sent Bennett in his capacity as chief magistrate, with his clerk, on the Mexican Eagle to investigate conditions at the settlement.
 With the agreement of its governor Hector Hall, some settlers who were unwell were taken back to Belize.
 More settlers arrived, and then eventually, by June 1823, the whole settlement was evacuated.
 The Miskito king revoked the land grant, and it is possible that he owed the argument that it violated the terms of the 1786 Convention to Bennett.